rishilionel/Snake-Game/README.md

 # Snake-Game
 This is a simple snake game

-Run the server using http-server command in cmd prompt [go to the snake game folder and then run the server]
+go to the snake game folder and then run the cmd prompt.
+Run the server using http-server command in cmd prompt.
+This command will provide you localhost site for playing the game.
+Go to site and enjoy the game 🐍 🐍